andrewstiefel/andrewstiefel.com/_posts/2023-02-09-privacy-first-email-newsletter-software.md

 | MailCoach  | Off by default | EU          | $9.99                      |

 ## Buttondown
-[Buttondown](https://buttondown.email/){:title="Buttondowm" target="_blank"} is a minimalist tool for writing and producing email newsletters.
+[Buttondown](https://buttondown.email/refer/andrewstiefel){:title="Buttondowm" target="_blank" data-fathom="N9ZM2BUT"} is a minimalist tool for writing and producing email newsletters.
 Based in the United States, it is run as an indie software business.
 Buttondown gets a lot of things right, like privacy-first by default (you can, however, opt-in to tracking if you want), the ability to write in markdown, RSS-to-Email tools so you can run your own version of Substack, and a first-party API.

 ## SendStack
 [SendStack](https://getsendstack.com/){:title="SendStack" target="_blank"} is one of the newest tools and was released by a team based in the European Union (Germany, specifically).
 It has fewer features than Buttondown but a much friendlier user interface.
 They also make their first-party API available to free plans, which is a great feature for developers or anyone wanting to [build their own first-party email newsletter subscription form](https://andrewstiefel.com/netlify-functions-email-subscription/).
 SendStack takes a much harder line on automation, so there is no RSS-to-Email function or other automation tools.